Skip to content

 • Determine topic.

-• Schedule for publication on the blog.
+• Schedule publication in the editorial calendar.

 • Edit submitted copy.

-• Load copy and images to CMS.
+• Load copy and images to the content management system.

 • Format content for layout.

-• Request sales/marketing feedback on topic.
+• Request sales/marketing feedback on the topic.

-• Design and develop images.
+• Design and develop visual images.

 • Gather author bio info/assets.

-• Brainstorm specific story angle.
+• Brainstorm specific story angles.

-• Interview subject matter expert(s).
+• Identify and interview subject matter expert(s).

 • Assign author to write copy.